pasqal-io/doc_checker/README.md

 > accept the default `temperature`, so the backend does not send a `temperature`
 > parameter.
 Pointing `--llm-model` at older non-reasoning chat models
 > (e.g. `gpt-4o`) is unsupported.
 For local models use the `ollama` backend.

+### Quality severity

+Every quality issue the model returns is rated `critical`, `warning`, or `suggestion`. `--quality-min-severity` drops everything below the threshold *before* it reaches the report, so it also affects the exit code.

+- **Default is `critical`** — only the most important issues (code/docstring contradictions, mismatched or undocumented parameters, missing docstrings, wrong info).
+Most runs stay quiet.
+- Use `--quality-min-severity warning` or `suggestion` to also see clarity and style feedback.

+Structural failures (missing docstring, LLM/backend error, no public APIs found) are always emitted as `critical`, so a broken backend can never look "clean".

 ## Pre-commit Hook